shueb-anwar/jamin-ali-academic/content/publication/wild-species-of-potato-as-potential-sources-of-resistance-against-the-aphid-myzus-persicae/index.md

 ---
-title: Wild species of potato as potential sources of resistance against the aphid Myzus persicae
+title: Wild potato ancestors as potential sources of resistance to the aphid Myzus persicae
 publication_types:
   - "2"
 authors: